gto76/python-cheatsheet/README.md

 def f(<default_args>):                         # def f(x=0, y=0):
 def f(<nondefault_args>, <default_args>):      # def f(x, y=0):
 ```
-* **A function has it's default values evaluated when it's first encountered in the scope.**
+* **A function has its default values evaluated when it's first encountered in the scope.**
 * **Any changes to mutable objects will persist between invocations.**